GuillaumeFalourd/poc-cli-python/README.md

 # poc-cli-python

-POC of a CLI project using Python 🐍
+POC of a CLI project using Python and [Click 8.0.x](https://click.palletsprojects.com/en/8.0.x/api/) 🐍

 ## Setup